North Korea blasts 'thoughtless remarks' from US Secretary of State | The China Post

 “We are very curious about the background of the American top diplomat’s thoughtless remarks and we will watch what calculations he has,” Choe added.

-North Korea’s caustic reaction to Pompeo is the latest in a line of criticisms towards the US Secretary of State, whom they recently labeled as a “diehard toxin.”
+North Korea’s caustic reaction to Pompeo is the latest in a line of criticisms towards the US Secretary of State, whom it recently labeled a “diehard toxin.”

 The conflict comes as working-level talks with Washington are in a stalemate and following several missile launches by the North that have alarmed its neighbors, but which President Donald Trump has sought to downplay.